shrubzy/diceRollSite/README.md

-# diceRollSite
+# Dice Roll Website
-Basic website to simulate the rolling of two dice
+Basic website to simulate the rolling of two dice.
+Compatible with various screen sizes